wp-plugins/text-selection-for-mobile/readme.txt

 **Please note: To be eligible for our revenue program, registration is required after plugin installation.** Simply follow instructions within your Wordpress admin panel.

 = How it Works =

-The **errnio plugin** reaches out to errnio servers and includes the errnio **gesture recognition code**.
-The gesture recognition code taps into your visitor gestures, performed on your site, and analyses which errnio engagement action or monetization unit will work effectively. errnio works with various 3rd party advertisers by connecting the right offers to the right gesture in the right context in and the right time - **ONLY** and **EXCLUSIVELY** within the errnio gesture functions.
-We never inject ads into your site!
+The **errnio plugin** reaches out to errnio servers and includes the errnio **web recognition code**.
+The recognition code taps into your visitor actions, performed on your site, and analyses which errnio engagement action or monetization unit will work effectively.
-Using the unique **errnio** plugin maximizes your full engagement and monetization potential on mobile web with no banners or taking any more of your site real-estate.

 = Advantages =

-* Improve engagement metrics of your mobile site such as Time Spent, Pages per Session, or Bounce Rate.
-* Reach "Best of Brand" user experience levels and bring your site to par with the best sites out there.
-* Create a new monetization stream with non-intrusive, intent-driven promotions and offers.
-* Customize your selection of features to fit your site requirements.
-* Gain useful insights using our analytics for gestures.
-* Works on all leading mobile platforms, browsers and devices.

-Make sure to sign up to our service to gain access to:
+Make sure to get your errnio ID and Sign up to our service after installation, to take advantage of all of errnio’s features and options, along with your unique errnio ID for tracking.
+Gain access to:

-* Troubleshooting and support
+* Troubleshooting and Support
-* Revenue reporting and accounts management
+* Revenue Reporting and Account Management
-* Customisation options
+* Customisation Options
+* Additional Features and Products

 == Installation ==

-Installing the errnio Tappy plugin is super easy.
+Adding an errnio plugin to your admin page is super easy.
 Here's a quick, easy step by step installation <a href="http://errnio.com/WP/wordpress-instructions.pdf" target="_blank">guide</a>

 1. Go to the Plugins tab at your WP admin page and click on Add New.
-2. In the search box type in errnio and click on the "Search Plugins" button.
+2. In the search box type in errnio and click on the Search Plugins button.
 3. Download the plugin.
 4. Activate the plugin.
-5. You should receive a notification on your dashboard, follow the registration instructions there.
+5. You should receive a notification on your dashboard requesting your errnio ID, follow the instructions there.

-**Don't forget** to register your site to get a site ID at <a href="http://errnio.com/" target="_blank">errnio</a>!
+**ATTENTION**

-If you have any problems, contact us at <a href="mailto:support@errnio.com" target="_blank">support@errnio.com</a>
+To be eligible for our revenue program please make sure to follow relevant instructions after installation.
+If you encounter any problems or issues, contact us at support@errnio.com

 == Frequently Asked Questions ==